CoverRight’s Mission and Editorial Guidelines.

 The cost-share for Medicare Part B out-of-pocket costs is very simple.
 Once you have reached your Part B deductible, you pay 20% of the Medicare-approved Part B services (such as doctor services, outpatient therapy, and durable medical equipment).

-How much is Medicare Part C in 2024 (Medicare Advantage)?
+Medicare Part C Costs in 2024 (Medicare Advantage)

-Medicare Part C (also known as ‘Medicare Advantage’) plans are a bundled “all-in-one” plan provided by private health insurance companies that are approved by the federal government organization to deliver Medicare to consumers.
+Medicare Part C (also known as ‘Medicare Advantage’) plans are bundled “all-in-one” plans provided by private health insurance companies approved by the federal government to deliver Medicare to consumers.

 These plans provide an alternate method to Original Medicare for receiving Medicare coverage.

-By law, Medicare Advantage plans must provide at least the same coverage as you would receive from under Part A and B of Original Medicare.
+By law, Medicare Advantage plans must provide at least the same coverage you would receive under Part A and B of Original Medicare.

-Medicare Advantage plans often also include Part D (Prescription Drug Coverage) as well as extra benefits such as vision, hearing, dental care that Original Medicare does not cover.
+Medicare Advantage plans often include Part D (Prescription Drug Coverage) and extra benefits such as vision, hearing, and dental care that Original Medicare does not cover.

 Part C 2024 Premiums

-If you are on Medicare Advantage (also known as Part C coverage), you are required to continue paying the Medicare Part B premium per month.
+If you are on Medicare Advantage (also known as Part C coverage), you must continue paying the Medicare Part B premium per month.

-You may also need to pay a premium on top of the standard Part B premium to the private insurance company, depending on the coverage you choose.
+Depending on your coverage, you may also need to pay a premium in addition to the standard Part B premium to the private insurance company.

 66% of Medicare Advantage plans available will have $0 premium, meaning no premium is payable in addition to the standard Medicare Part B premium.